e-n-f/if-then-else/if-then-else.md

 ![11](https://user-images.githubusercontent.com/1951835/53227239-9524ea80-3632-11e9-927e-16e887a186a4.png)

-The German authors of the "Proposal for a universal language for the description of computing processes" made two big conceptual leaps in how their "if" statement was formulated.
+The German authors made two big conceptual leaps in the formulation of their "if" statement.

-First, instead of giving special privilege to the three-way less-than/equal/greater-than comparison form, their "if" statement accepted arbitrary boolean expressions.
-You could calculate and compare with as much complexity as you needed, including ands and ors, as long as the final result ended up with a true or false value.
+The first was to let the conditional be controlled by any boolean expression rather than giving special priority to the less-than/equal/greater-than form.

 ---

 ![11](https://user-images.githubusercontent.com/1951835/53197069-46456980-35ce-11e9-97a5-fd646c4bee15.png)

-The second big leap was that instead of causing the flow of control to jump around, their "if" statement caused only a temporary diversion, just enough to let a series of statements subsidiary to the condition to be executed.
-Afterward, whether the expression had evaluated to true or to false, you would always end up at the "always" statement at the end of the block, and the only difference would be whether or not the subsidiary statements had been performed.
+The second big leap was that instead of causing an abrupt jump in the flow of control, their "if" statement only caused the flow to be temporarily diverted.
+At the end of the condition, whether the condition had been true or false, the program would resume at the "always" statement at the end of the block.
+The only difference would be whether the subsidiary statements had been performed.

-This looks almost like "if" as we now know it, including the idea that there could be multiple ifs in a single block for different conditions.
-But it is important to realize that they expected all of the "ifs" to be evaluated, even if the first one had already been determined to be true.
-So if the statements controlled by the first if changed a variable that the second comparison depended upon, both blocks of statements might execute.
+The example on screen shows two "ifs" in a single block, and you might think that the other would behave like an "else if" does now.
+But they expected all the conditions to be evaluated, even if one had already been found to be true.
+So if the statements controlled by the first changed a value that the second comparison depended upon, both blocks of statements might execute.

 * http://www.softwarepreservation.org/projects/ALGOL/report/BauerBRS-Proposal_for_a_Universal_Language-1958.pdf